vvarik/nitroxoline/README.md

 # Step 3 | Change per condition

-In the following, names are given to genes of mutants with more than 2-fold and significantly changed fitness (sometimes, it is too crowded for all names though).
+In the following, names are given to genes of mutants with more than 2-fold and significantly changed fitness.

-One could speculate that the stronger effect of a drug, as for nitro2 vs nitro 1 was beneficial to elucidate the phenotype.
+One could speculate that the stronger effect of a drug, as for nitro2 vs nitro1 was beneficial to elucidate the phenotype.

 ## Opacity